What if your child won’t eat dinner?

 Why don’t they eat dinner?

-Although this will obviously vary from family to family and child to child, there are some common reasons why dinner is the most challenging meal of the day:
+And although this will obviously vary from family to family and child to child, there are some common reasons why dinner is the most challenging meal of the day:

-But dinner.
-Dinner is where:
+1. Dinner is where:

 i) There are integrated dishes.
 Foods that are mixed together are frequently the hardest to eat.
 Multiple textures and flavours mixed together are tough.
 As is not quite knowing what it will feel or taste like.